Birding in Estonia

 Fairly common.
 Arrives in the last days of May.

 Very rare breeder.
 Arrives in the last days of May.
 Breeds in south-eastern parts of the country.
-Hard to find without local help.
+Hard to find without local help as the specific habitat changes annually.

 Passing through in May and July-September.
 Check bigger wader flocks carefully.

-Aardla lake is the well-known place to see this rare breeder.
+Aardla lake and Pärnu surroundings are the well-known places to see this rare breeder.
 Arrives in April, leaves breeding sites in August.

 Common in open fields.
 Arrives in May and stops singing in July.